 For MHI Group to respond quickly to changes in the business environment, it is not enough for each individual employee to be good at doing something that they are told or expected to do.
-They must also be good at thinking about what should be done in a given situation and, being convinced that their work is significant, work with a high degree of engagement.
-Along with promoting diversity, improving engagement is one of the Group's Material Issues and the most important initiatives in the HR domain.
+They must also be good at thinking about what should be done in a given situation and, being ing, and maximize organizational performance.
+With the goals of elevating the sophistication of our organization and processes and improving management quality, the Group is also focused on training line managers.